stuartellis/tf-tasks/README.md

 - Generate a `tmp/tf/` directory for artifacts.
 - Only change the contents of the `tf/` and `tmp/tf/` directories.
 - Copy the contents of the `template/` directories to new stacks and contexts.
-Change the contents of these directories as you need.
+These provide consistent structures for each component.

 ### Stacks